-Ultra-high rate capability of nanoporous carbon network@V2O5 sub-micron bricks composite as a novel cathode material for asymmetric supercapacitors
+Ultra-high rate capability of nanoporous carbon network@V2O5 sub-micron brick composite as a novel cathode material for asymmetric supercapacitors†

-A green biomass-derived nanoporous carbon network (NCN) is prepared and integrated with V2O5 sub-micron bricks (SMBs).
-The large surface area and high pore volume of NCN not only can provide abundant sites for electrochemical reactions, but also stabilizes the structure of V2O5 SMBs.
-The NCN@V2O5 SMBs composite, acting as a novel cathode material, delivers a high areal capacitance of 786 mF cm−2 at 0.2 mA cm−2 and superior cycle stability with an 89.5% capacitance retention after 5000 cycles.
-Besides, the electrode achieves an ultra-high rate capability (82% capacitance retention as the current density increases from 0.2 to 5 mA cm−2) since the contribution from non-diffusion-controlled process is estimated as high as 95.5%–98.5% according to the kinetic analysis.
-Besides, the micropores are more favorable than the mesopores at lower current densities (0.2–2 mA cm−2), while the contribution of external surface area becomes more significant for current densities higher than 2 mA cm−2.
-Moreover, an asymmetric supercapacitor assembled using this cathode and the NCN anode shows superior electrochemical properties, such as wide operating voltage, long cycle life and large energy density (72.2 μWh cm−2).
-The excellent electrochemical features and good eco-friendliness confirm the potential of NCN@V2O5 SMBs for supercapacitors.
+A green biomass-derived nanoporous carbon network (NCN) has been prepared and integrated with V2O5 sub-micron bricks (SMBs).
+The large surface area and high pore volume of the NCN can not only provide abundant sites for electrochemical reactions but also stabilize the structure of the V2O5 SMBs.
+The NCN@V2O5 SMB composite, acting as a novel cathode material, delivers a high areal capacitance of 786 mF cm−2 at 0.2 mA cm−2 and superior cycling stability with 89.5% capacitance retention after 5000 cycles.
+Besides, the electrode achieves an ultra-high rate capability (82% capacitance retention as the current density increases from 0.2 to 5 mA cm−2) since the contribution from the non-diffusion-controlled process is estimated to be as high as 95.5%–98.5% according to the kinetic analysis.
+Furthermore, the micropores are more favorable than the mesopores at lower current densities (0.2–2 mA cm−2), while the contribution of the external surface area becomes more significant for current densities higher than 2 mA cm−2.
+Moreover, an asymmetric supercapacitor assembled using this cathode and the NCN anode shows superior electrochemical properties, such as wide operating voltage, long cycle life and large energy density (72.2 μW h cm−2).
+Their excellent electrochemical features and good eco-friendliness confirm the potential of the NCN@V2O5 SMBs for use as supercapacitors.